unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

     (ALL : ALL) ALL
 ```

-From here, I learned that Peter has root privilege in the sudoers file.
-Thus, I went and changed my shell from Z to bash, and went to capturing the flag!
+From this point, I noticed that Peter has root privilege from the sudoers file!
+This makes my life easier!
+Thus, I went and changed my shell from Z to bash, and went to capturing the flag from the **/root** directory!

 ```console
 red% sudo usermod -s /bin/bash peter